 As an architect and senior sustainability consultant, Kim Sosalla-Bahr has more than 20 years of experience bringing her expertise to everything from hospitals to Air Force facilities to water treatment plants.
 Her experience with implementing LEED requirements into building projects has helped with rolling out Envision to infrastructure design teams.

 An encyclopedia of the Envision process, Jen Ninete is HDR’s primary knowledge manager, responsible for presenting trainings, facilitating feasibility studies and working on Envision projects, such as Historic Fourth Ward Park in Atlanta, Georgia, and Kansas City Streetcar in Kansas City, Missouri.
 In her free time, Jennifer has a passion for photography, yoga and family adventures with her husband and two kids.

 As a research associate at Harvard, Anthony Kane helped to develop a rating system as part of the Zofnass Program for Sustainable Infrastructure.
-In partnership with organizations such as the American Society of Civil Engineers, the American Public Works Association, and the American Council of Engineering Companies, those efforts eventually led to the creation of the Institute for Sustainable Infrastructure.
-In March 2019, Anthony was named Acting President and CEO of ISI.
+In partnership with the Institute for Sustainable Infrastructure, founded by the American Society of Civil Engineers, the American Public Works Association, and the American Council of Engineering Companies, those efforts eventually led to the creation of the Envision Sustainable Infrastructure Framework.
+In March 2019, Anthony became acting president and CEO of ISI.

 Produced by Danny Sullivan and John Tourek.
 Special thanks to Jen Ninete.